Terms of Service

 Miscellaneous

 These Terms constitute the entire agreement between you and Ethos Estate Planning relating to your access to and use of our Services.
-The failure of Ethos Estate Planning to exercise or enforce any right or provision of these Terms will not operate as a waiver of such right or provision.
 The section titles in these Terms are for convenience only and have no legal or contractual effect.
 Except as otherwise provided herein, these Terms are intended solely for the benefit of the parties and are not intended to confer third party beneficiary rights upon any other person or entity.